Skip to content

 People can sense carelessness, even when they cannot see the code

-One line I keep coming back to is this: people can sense carelessness.
-They cannot always explain it, and they usually cannot see the code or process behind a product, but they notice when something feels rushed, awkward, or stitched together without much thought.
+People can sense carelessness.
+They cannot see the code, but they notice when something feels rushed or stitched together without thought.

 Based on my February 2026 Next.js Melbourne talk about care, craft, and product quality.